joshuacline/TheCritic/README.md

 <a href="https://" target="_blank"><img src="fakepersonas.jpg" alt=" " width="720"/></a>

+# Attack of the soulless mediocre nobody's

+- Aside from the usual self-enrichment schemes & financial incentives, the onslaught of building & selling customized fake portfolios with corrosponding identities, there's another motive at play: Psychology.
+Jealous, weak, predatory individuals with a twisted inferiority complex that want to take you down to their level.
+Their mission isn't really anything surprising or new, with the only difference being now they have the tools to do the job.
+The annihilation of creative, talented, or otherwise highly capable individuals as these people are a reminder of something they'll never be: Exceptional.

 <a href="https://" target="_blank"><img src="prosthetics.gif" alt=" " width="720"/></a>

 - You're nothing without your phoney abilities, prosthetic brain, personas, or what essentially amounts to your existence.
 Imposters.